Constraint-Aware Flow Matching via Randomized Exploration: Methods

 \subsection{Constraint-Aware Flow Matching via Randomized Exploration (FM-RE)}

-We now deal with the objective in \eqref{eq:query_constraint}.
-Note that the gradient of an indicator function is $0$ almost everywhere except for the boundary.
-This poses challenges in solving for \eqref{eq:query_constraint} via gradient descent-like methods.
+We now deal with the objective in \eqref{eq:query_constraint} without an available differentiable distance, instead, only the membership oracle of constraint satisfaction is accessible.
+In a conventional FM model, the output $X_1^\theta$ is deterministic given the initial point $X_0$.
+As a result, the constraint term $\mathbb{E} [\mathbf{1}_{\mathcal{C}}(X^{\theta}_{1})]$ reduces to an indicator function evaluated at a deterministic point.
+Since the gradient of an indicator function is $0$ almost everywhere except on the boundary, the gradient with respect to $\theta$ vanishes almost everywhere.
+One way to address this issue is to introduce randomness into the sampling process, so that $X_1^\theta$ becomes a random variable rather than a deterministic output.
+The constraint term then corresponds to a probability of satisfaction, yielding a differentiable expectation with respect to $\theta$ and enabling gradient-based optimization.
 To this end, we propose a method we refer to as FM-RE, which learns a flow in two parts.
 First, a flow is learned via vanilla FM.
 Then, for time steps after a given $t_0$, randomization is used to explore the constraints available via the membership oracle and derive a mean flow that has a high likelihood to satisfy the constraints.
-We note that this approach is used frequently in stochastic control and reinforcement learning \cite{sutton2014introduction}.
+We note that this approach is used frequently in stochastic control and reinforcement learning \citep{sutton2014introduction}.

 Instead of a deterministic velocity, we pick a randomized velocity in \eqref{eq:query_constraint}, defined as a random variable $\tilde{U}^{\theta,\sigma}(X_t,t,W_{\sigma}(t))$, where $W_{\sigma}(t)$ is a random variable that depends only on time $t$, is independent of $X_t$, and is parameterized by parameters $\sigma$.
 Thus, the objective becomes: